 - Pact: Mentioned before, but worth mentioning again because they have organic cotton towels and sheets on their site as well.
 You can browse here.

 These brands are making the most amazing, soft and high quality sheets and home linens in a sustainable way and it makes me so happy!
 We just ordered a set for our bed because we desperately needed new sheets:

 Ethical luxury brands:

+This is a brand similar to Jenni Kayne and I love it too!
 Perhaps the classiest sustainable brand out there, but it comes with a price tag.
 They only carry women clothing, shoes and accessories, and they offer petite and plus sizing which is not super common in the sustainable fashion world.
 Eileen Fisher supports women, only uses sustainable fabrics and processes, ethical factories, fair trade, organic fibers… I mean, they truly have it all!
 I strongly recommend checking out their sale section, because sometimes they have amazing deals! and they offer free shipping.

 I listed Cuyana above in the accessories section, but I’m adding here again because they also offer women’s clothing.
 Founded on the philosophy of fewer, better pieces, Cuyana encourages customers to purchase fewer but better quality pieces that they will love and treasure for years to come.
 Their styles are stylish and elegant and they make each piece with integrity and kindness from the highest-quality materials, and created by skilled craftsmen throughout Europe, South America, China, and the United States.

 Final thoughts on Ethical Clothing & Sustainability

 See?
 I told you this was going to be long!
 Did I leave anything out?
 Let me know in the comments below!
 I really appreciate your feedback.
 If I missed on a category or a brand please let me know and I’ll add it.